IvanDerlich/catalogue-of-stocks/README.md

-# catalogue-of-recipes
+# Catalogue of Stocks
-Catalogue of Recipes
+  A catalog of stocks from different exchanges.